 The COVID-19 Pandemic forced many people to work and homeschool from one day to another.
 It has been a game-changer worldwide as schools, businesses, gyms, museums, restaurants and other public places across the world have closed down.
 As parents whether you’re single or have a partner, we’ve been faced with the challenge of balancing work from home while we homeschool our kids.
-Then you have parents like me that don’t have the option to work from home because first responders and medical workers have to go to work during COVID-19 pandemic or any major emergencies.
+Then you have parents like me that don’t have the option to work from home because first responders and medical workers have to go to work during the COVID-19 pandemic or any major emergencies.
 So how do we balance working while homeschooling our kids?

 1.Child Care For First Responders

 For many of us, this has been the second-week families across the country have been forced into this situation as offices and schools have shut down.
 This was our first week since Catholic schools started their remote learning this Monday, and wow it hasn’t been easy.
 Not only as first responders but as a mom for our kid’s sake we can’t panic.
 From this point forward it’s going to be a day-to-day process depending on the crisis but we all have to work together.
-If you’re a first responder, medical provider and need childcare, on March 23, 2020, The New York City Department of Education created a Regional Enrichment Center for children of first responders, health care providers, transit workers, and other key personnel who need to go to work.
-In New Jersey, the New York Giants is sponsoring childcare program in the YMCA for NJ Emergency responders.
+If you’re a first responder, medical provider, and need childcare, on March 23, 2020, The New York City Department of Education created a Regional Enrichment Center for children of first responders, health care providers, transit workers, and other key personnel who need to go to work.
+In New Jersey, the New York Giants is sponsoring a childcare program in the YMCA for NJ Emergency responders.
 The New York Giants have funded a new program to provide childcare at no cost to emergency response personnel for the next 10 weeks.
 For states outside New York City, check your local listings for locations that your town is utilizing for children of first responders.
 Remember we are in this together.

 If you are a working parent that has to work during the COVID-19 and have childcare, establish a routine.
 I’m sure with all that’s going on the babysitter will be on board helping you make this transition easy for you and your kids.
 With all the sudden change it’s is important to keep your kids’ schedule as consistent as possible.
 It will be a challenge but you will need to transfer the structure of the school day to a home setting.
-We don’t know what awaits us the weeks ahead, you will need to create an organized structure during these difficult times.
+We don’t know what awaits us in the weeks ahead, you will need to create an organized structure during these difficult times.
 It’s the only way you will have some sanity and be able to stay on track especially with your kid’s schoolwork.
 As a mom always on the go, I depend on a physical planner.
-It will be a good idea to use a classwork planner to keep track of your kid’s coming assignments that their teacher post.
+It will be a good idea to use a classwork planner to keep track of your kid’s coming assignments that their teacher posts.

 As of now, we don’t know if the kids will actually go back to school for the remainder of the school year since NYS is on pause until further notice, among other states and countries.
 But in the meantime, we have to try our best to include blocks of activity in the same structure manner for learning and play they usually get at school.
 Remote learning is a bit intense rather than sitting inside the classroom, so you would want to have an organization system in place for your kid’s schoolwork.
 A binder or portfolio is a good way to start you can label them per subject.